RewisServer/frames/README.md

 Abstract component-based 2D rendering engine.

-See [lobby-arcade](https://github.com/RewisServer/lobby-arcade) for an example implementation.
+See [lobby-arcade](https://github.com/RewisServer/lobby-arcade) for an example usage.

 ## How it works